All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Does the Clinical Research Actually Show?

 Tesamorelin has better clinical evidence than most peptides used in practice.
 Two major Phase III trials, LIPO-010 and LIPO-011, enrolled over 800 HIV-positive patients with lipodystrophy and demonstrated statistically significant visceral fat reduction.
 In LIPO-010, trunk fat decreased by 15.2% at 26 weeks in the tesamorelin group versus a 5% increase in placebo.
+For more details, see our guide on AOD 9604 peptide.

 A 2014 meta-analysis published in PLoS ONE pooled data from multiple trials and found that tesamorelin reduced visceral adipose tissue by an average of 28 cm squared on CT imaging.
-The analysis also confirmed improvements in triglyceride levels and patient-reported body image scores.
-Importantly, the fat loss reversed within 12 weeks of discontinuation, suggesting the drug needs to be taken continuously for sustained results.
+The analysis also confirmed improvements in triglyceride levels and patient-reported body image scores. the fat loss reversed within 12 weeks of discontinuation, suggesting the drug needs to be taken continuously for sustained results.

 Beyond fat reduction, research has explored tesamorelin's effects on liver fat and cognitive function.
 A 2019 study in the Journal of Hepatology found that tesamorelin reduced liver fat fraction by 37% in HIV patients with nonalcoholic fatty liver disease.
 A separate 2020 trial published in Neurology showed improved cognitive performance in older adults with mild cognitive impairment.